Palfore/OSRSmath/README.md

 ### 2. Library

 For developers, they can use the basic functionalities (like modeling combat or potion boosts) to build their own applications.
+The code is available on [PyPi](https://pypi.org/project/osrsmath/), and can be installed using `pip3 install osrsmath`.
 Within their own code the can import functionalities using `import osrsmath.model.[module_of_interest]`.
 Download the source, and check out the documentation for the modules at `OSRSmath/osrsmath/docs/html/osrsmath/index.html` to see what can be done.

 ### 3. Documentation